 Netflix and Comcast: Get a Room

-I’m still trying to figure this out, but it appears that with this agreement, Netflix .
+I’m still trying to figure this out, but it appears that with this agreement, Netflix connects its own routers with Comcast’s.
 That obviates the need for Netflix to use and pay a third-party content delivery network, such as Cogent or Level3, to route its traffic directly to the ISP.
 Instead, Netflix will have a direct connection to the Comcast’s pipes and to its broadband customers.

 One of the crazy facts about the Internet is that is very much like the telegraph network of a century and a half ago.
 Yes, both disrupted our conceptions of space and time, but they also share two technical details: both are based on a binary code, and both rely on relays for interconnection.
 Almost every single transaction you do on the Internet is converted to binary, grouped together as a stream, and then broken up into packets.
 It then goes through a series of routers that transit your packets to your intended destination.
 In the days of the telegraph, your message would transit from one telegraph office to another until it finally arrived at its final destination.
 Messages were priced according to length and distance because you were using up more resources than someone sending a short message to the next town.

 A popular Internet service such as Netflix doesn’t have just one server to distribute all of its video content.
 It has dozens of them.
 They are located in places that are nearest to their customers.
 The aim is to minimize not only the distance each data packet has to travel but to also minimize the number of hops.
 Netflix contracts with companies that provide this service, each is known as a CDN.
-It appears that this deal merely cuts out the “middle man,” a third-party CDN in this case, and allows Netflix Comcast’s and have access to its customers all the way to the final mile .
+It appears that this deal merely cuts out the “middle man,” a third-party CDN that transits the data in this case, and allows Netflix connect directly to Comcast’s routers and have access to its customers all the way to the final mile without a third-party intermediary.
 Comcast subscribers should have a better experience streaming video from Netflix.

 Is This Neutral?